Family & Divorce Mediation Sydney

 Decisions made by an arbitrator, also known as ‘awards’, can be registered with the court (without the need for court proceedings to have been initiated at all and without the need for the parties to attend court).
 The awards are generally final and binding and have the same effect as if made after a court hearing.

-If you need assistance or are interested in finding out more, contact [email protected] for expert legal advice.
+If you are interested in finding out more about how LEDA Lawyers can use mediation and arbitration to assist you in your matter, contact [email protected] for expert legal advice.

 Index